Sen. Toomey announces plans to retire, won’t run for Pa. governor in 2022

 Pennsylvania Republicans had been privately talking up the idea of Toomey coming home to run for governor, given his previous victories and relative strength in the Philadelphia suburbs in his 2010 and 2016 Senate wins.

 Despite Trump’s narrow victory there in 2016, the Pennsylvania GOP has been in a political death spiral, struggling for relevancy in recent years.
-Democrats have won four of the last five governor’s races, all by huge margins, and despite Trump and Toomey’s victories in 2016, Democrats won statewide races for attorney general, auditor general and treasurer on the same ballot.
+Democrats have won four of the past five governor’s races, all by huge margins, and despite Trump’s and Toomey’s victories in 2016, Democrats won statewide races for attorney general, auditor general and treasurer on the same ballot.

-In recent months, Toomey had taken steps to prep for a governor’s race, issuing reports critical of Gov. Tom Wolf’s handling of the state’s economic lockdown in the early months of responding to the coronavirus pandemic.
+In recent months, Toomey had taken steps to prep for a governor’s race, issuing reports critical of Gov. Tom Wolf’s handling of the state’s economic shutdown in the early months of responding to the coronavirus pandemic.
 Wolf (D), who won reelection in 2018 by 17 percentage points, is term limited out of office at the end of 2022.

 Most establishment Democrats are rallying behind the potential candidacy of state Attorney General Joshua Shapiro in the governor’s race, while others are carefully watching Lt.
 Gov. John Fetterman to see if he jumps into what will now be an open seat for the Senate race in 2022.